FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 ## Variables

 [@Agustina_Sismande]: Kaz90 is the depth on which 90% of incident light is absorbed by water and can be obtained by S2 `C2RCC` (Case 2 Regional Coastal Colour).
 Due to the low reflectivity of water, atmospheric correction in water quality remote sensing is a key process.
 S2-2A (sen3cor); 1C (TOA) using C3RCC version 2x for turbid water was used.

-## Optically Active Constituents
+## Optically Active Constituents {#sec-oac}

 Interacts with electromagnetic energy and change the spectral of leaving energy, thus, can be measured using remote sensing.
-Non OAC, although has no effect on leaving irradiance, can be interpretable and inferable from those OAC with which they has strong correlation. [@gholizadeh_comprehensive_2016]
+Non OAC, although has no effect on leaving radiance, can be intractable and inferable from those OAC with which they has strong correlation. [@gholizadeh_comprehensive_2016]

-Most commonly measured qualitantive parameters:
+Most commonly measured qualitative parameters:

 |Variable|Abbreviation|OAC (yes/no) | description|
 |---|---|---|--- |